Federico García Lorca: The Second Republic

 Travelling to Buenos Aires in 1933, to give lectures and direct the Argentine premiere of Blood Wedding, García Lorca spoke of his distilled theories on artistic creation and performance in the famous lecture Play and Theory of the Duende.
-This attempted to define a schema of artistic inspiration, arguing that great art depends upon a vivid awareness of death, connection with a nation's soil, and an acknowledgment of the limitations of reason.
+This attempted to define a schema of artistic inspiration, arguing that great art depends upon a vivid awareness of death, connection with a nation's soil, and an acknowledgement of the limitations of reason.

 As well as returning to the classical roots of theatre, García Lorca also turned to traditional forms in poetry.
 His last poetic work, Sonetos de amor oscuro (Sonnets of Dark Love, 1936), was long thought to have been inspired by his passion for Rafael Rodríguez Rapún, young actor and secretary of La Barraca.
 Documents and mementos revealed in 2012, suggest that the actual inspiration was Juan Ramírez de Lucas, a 19-year-old with whom Lorca hoped to emigrate to Mexico.
 The love sonnets are inspired by the 16th-century poet San Juan de la Cruz.
 La Barraca's subsidy was cut in half by the rightist government elected in 1934, and its last performance was given in April 1936.

 Lorca spent summers at the Huerta de San Vicente from 1926 to 1936.
 Here he wrote, totally or in part, some of his major works, among them When Five Years Pass (Así que pasen cinco años) (1931), Blood Wedding (1932), Yerma (1934) and Diván del Tamarit (1931–1936).
 The poet lived in the Huerta de San Vicente in the days just before his arrest and assassination in August 1936.

 Although García Lorca's drawings do not often receive attention, he was also a talented artist.